Click here for full program schedule.

-ALBANY NY – The Albany Pine Bush Preserve Commission will host its ninth Lupine Fest on Saturday, May 16, 2015 from 11:00AM to 5:00PM at the Discovery Center.
-The event celebrates Pine Bush neighbors and the Capital Region’s globally rare, nationally significant, and locally distinct Albany Pine Bush.
-The annual spring festival honors the beautiful lupine wildflower and its importance to the conservation of several endangered butterflies.
-The Commission will highlight what a unique and special place it is through a fun day of music, games, crafts, snacks and more.
+ALBANY NY – The Albany Pine Bush Preserve Commission will host its tenth Lupine Fest on Saturday, May 14, 2016 from 11:00AM to 5:00PM at the Discovery Center.
+The event celebrates Pine Bush neighbors and the Capital Region’s globally rare, nationally significant, and locally distinct Albany Pine Bush Preserve.
+This year the festival honors not only the wild blue lupine and its importance to the conservation of several endangered butterflies but the entire pine barrens ecosystem.
+The Commission will highlight what a unique and special place it is through a fun day of live music, games, crafts, food and more.

 Christopher Hawver, Executive Director of the Albany Pine Bush Preserve Commission said, “The Albany Pine Bush is a National Natural Landmark and the best remaining example of an inland pitch pine – scrub oak pine barrens in the world.
 The Preserve’s 3,200 acres are also a unique part of a neighborhood we share with nearly 1 million people in the Capital District.
 We manage the Preserve to restore and protect its plants and animals and provide our neighbors with opportunities to enjoy nature.
 It’s important to celebrate how it helps to bring people closer to nature and why it’s worthy of protection.”